Rice and Corn Situation and Outlook, October 2017

 Probable palay production for October-December 2017 may surpass the 2016 level by

 6.26 percent, while, corn production may decline by 5.41 percent.
 The anticipated increment in output may be attributed to the increase in yield resulting from sustained use of high yielding varieties coupled with sufficient water supply during the early stages of crop development.
 Cutback in corn areas are foreseen due to shifting of crops, inadequate supply of quality seeds and unrealized plantings caused by often occurrence of rains.

-Palay and corn outputs for calendar year 2017 may accelerate to
+Palay and corn production for calendar year 2017 may rise by

-- Increments in output were noted in Cagayan Valley
+- Addition in output were notable in Cagayan Valley

-- Increase in harvest area was attributed to adequate water and availability of high yielding varieties (HVY) seeds and fertilizer support from DA and LGUs during the cropping period.
+- Increases in harvest areas across regions were attributed mainly on sufficient water supply and government interventions on the provision of high yielding varieties seeds and fertilizer support during the cropping period.